wileyyugioh/zotmoov/README.md

 <img src="res/Image2.png" width="500"/>

+It is highly recommended to
+1. Give ZotMoov it's own folder that other applications will not alter/access
-**If you are only using linked files, it is highly recommended to uncheck "Sync attachment files in My Library" in the Sync settings.**
+2. Uncheck "Sync attachment files in My Library" in the Sync settings if you do not plan to use Zotero's cloud file storage

 ## FAQ